cuongkane/blog/public/posts/2024/06/write_valuable_tests.md

 5. Each test method handles a single scenario

 When writing tests, each test should verify only one single scenario, it faciliates code reading and debugging.
+Also easier for other developers to extend with new test cases.

 Bad example:
 ```python